jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

             MOV @IP+,PC
         ENDCODE

-FAST FORTH have one pass assembler, not able to make forward jump.
+But FAST FORTH have one pass assembler, not able to make forward jump.

 I have added possibility of several "non canonical" jumps, up to 3 backward and up to 3 forward imbricated jumps to label :